miloshevmitko/challenge-2048/README.md

 - Negative scenarios are not tested and e2e tests are missing.
 - Shifting in some directions is possible to do more than a single merge per line.
 Suspected the difference is because of the result returned from `getBoardGridAccessSequence`.
 - Tranisiton effect on shift.
+- Generate the HTML structure programmatically instead of relying on correct configuration.
+- The GameAgent hasn't been tested thoroughly with boards of different sizes (should disable the AI Suggestion button in those cases).